overture-stack/prelude/scripts/readme.md

 ## Deployments

-Deployment scripts are an ordered collection of service scripts made to systematically deploy platform infrastructure.
+The deployment folder contains our deployment scripts.
+These are ordered collections of service scripts that systematically deploy any given platform infrastructure.

 ## Services